• About ME

 Current biosafety and biosecurity rules often can’t effectively constrain life scientists who don’t want to follow them, and new risks are arising faster than rules can be created.
 How do we motivate life scientists to proactively monitor the risks of their work without the tool of institutional rules?

-In collaboration with colleagues at Stanford, I am conducting surveys and interviews to understand and influence the subjective meanings and attitudes that life scientists hold around biorisk mitigation.
+In collaboration with colleagues at Stanford University, I am conducting surveys and interviews to understand and influence the subjective meanings and attitudes that life scientists hold around biorisk mitigation.
 The results of this research will inform messaging, training, and onboarding programs to contribute to a culture of responsibility in the life sciences.

 If dual-use risk management practices in the life sciences were collected and shared more widely, the field as a whole could learn how to assess risk more effectively and adopt stronger collective norms of risk management.
 How do we encourage influential stakeholders in the life sciences to adopt and share dual-use risk management practices?